Casement, Awning, and Hopper Windows

 - Extruded heavy screen frame blends into the frame for a sleek look

-Casement Windows feature:
+Casement Windows features:

 - Fold-away nesting handle